 Why is your protocol significant?
 OR What key questions can this method help answer?

-Dr. David Poulsen: This example seeks to harmonize studies which use the lateral FPI model of TBI with videoEEG telemetry.
-It can be used to monitor drug interventions which potentially prevent the progression of post traumatic epilepsy.
+Dr. David Poulsen: This example protocol seeks provides the opportunity to harmonize studies which use the rat lateral FPI model of TBI in combination with EEG recording vis wireless telemetry.
+It can be used to monitor test the neurotherapeutic potential of drug interventions which potentially may prevent the progression of post traumatic epilepsy.

 INTERVIEW: Dr. David Poulsen says the statement above in an interview-style shot, looking slightly off-camera.